Francis Cheyne: Death

 He died without issue, at the age of 30, on 20 January 1512.
 His widow subsequently married, before 10 May 1512, the courtier, William Compton, of Compton Wynyates, Warwickshire.
-His heir, half-brother, Thomas, succeeded to his father's estates but failed to obtain possession of his uncles' lands, which in 1515 were finally given to his cousin, John.
+His heir, half-brother, Thomas, succeeded to their father's estates but failed to obtain possession of their uncles' lands, which in 1515 were finally given to his cousin, John Cheyne of West Woodhay, Berkshire.